On The Day Information

-Please DO NOT bring your dog along if they are: In season, aggressive towards other dogs/children/adults, very nervous in crowds, not up to date with vaccinations or don’t like to be social.
+Please DO NOT bring your dog along if they are: In season, aggressive towards other dogs or people, very nervous in crowds, not up to date with vaccinations or don’t like to be social.

 We welcome all dogs, but please use common sense, if your dog isn’t going to enjoy our event, then it may be best not to bring them along!

 Dog lovers are just as special to us!
-There will be 15-30 dogs in each session that we hold - most owners are there to chat, share their pets with people who are interested and have a good time so please feel free to mingle, share tables with the puppy owners and enjoy the day!
-We ask for all regular humans attending our event to please ask dog owners before petting or otherwise interacting with any doggies – most owners will be happy to let you interact with their pets, but best to ask first.
+There will be anywhere from 30-100 dogs in each session that we hold (providing everyone that has booked to come to the event, attends) – most owners are there to chat, share their pets with people who are interested in the breed and have a good time so please feel free to mingle, share tables with the puppy owners and enjoy the day!
+We ask for all regular humans attending our event to please ask dog owners before petting or otherwise interacting with the doggies – most owners will be happy to let you interact with their pets, but best to ask first.
 We also ask that should you feel the desire to share any food/treats we give out with any dogs, please ask the owner first.
-Other than that – enjoy your time in heaven on Earth!
+Other than that – enjoy your time in our little slice of heaven!

-When leaving the event you will be asked to put doggies on leads 5-10 minutes before the end of your slot, then when the next group are ready to come in you will be asked to vacate the venue (providing we’ve got no spare room and no ones asked to stay later!)
-Usually there’s a little chat to the new group and their doggies outside before we get the new group inside.
+When leaving the event you will be asked to put dogs on leads 5-10 minutes before the end of your slot, then when the next group are ready to come in you will be asked to vacate the venue (providing no one has asked to stay later!)
+Usually there’s a little chat to the new group and their doggies outside before we get the new session inside.

 Transport – Our events are always held close to a train station, bus stop & car park/s, to ensure everyone that wants to attend, can attend.
 Please reach out to us per event via email if you need to know any parking/transport details.

-Charity – We like to support Dachshund related charities in any way we can, we try to have a The Red Foundation donation box and information leaflets at all of our events.
+Charity – We like to support breed specific charities in any way we can, we try to have a The Red Foundation donation box and information leaflets at all of our Dachshund events for example.
 If we can help your charity, please reach out.